Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 Description

 A creative team of architects, artists, sculptors, and foundry workers worked on the monument to Catherine II.
-The project management was entrusted to the architect D.I.Grimm, the sculptural compositions were performed by the artist and sculptor M.O.
-Mikeshin, the sculptor A.M.
-Opekushin, master caster M.A.Chizhov (made the sculpture of Catherine), architect V.A.Shreter worked on the bronze frame of the monument.
+Project management was entrusted to the architect D. I. Grimm, the sculptural compositions were made by the artist and sculptor M. O. Mikeshin, sculptor A. M. Opekushin, foundry master M. A. Chizhov (performed the sculpture of Catherine), architect V. A. Shreter worked on the bronze frame of the monument.

-On the face of the pedestal are the figures of P.A.Rumyantsev-Zadunaisky, G.A.Potyomkin and V.A.
-There is a lively dialogue between the heroes about the fate of peoples and fatherland.
+On the front side of the pedestal there are figures of P. A. Rumyantsev-Zadunaisky, G. A. Potemkin and V. A. Suvorov; the portrait resemblance of the great commanders of different periods of the reign of Catherine is striking.
+There is a lively dialogue between the characters about the fate of peoples and the fatherland.

-The poet and prominent statesman G.R.Derzhavin and the president of the Russian Academy, one of the most educated women in Europe, E.R.
+The poet and outstanding statesman G.R.
+Derzhavin and the President of the Russian Academy, one of the most educated women in Europe, E.R.
+Dashkova, are talking about the flowering of educational thoughts and the formation of the Russian poetic movement.

 • Sculptor